 When to use an index

-- On high-cardinality columns because you then query a huge volume of records for a small number of results.
+On high-cardinality columns for a query of a huge volume of records for a small number of results.
 See Problems using a high-cardinality column index below.

 Conversely, creating an index on an extremely low-cardinality column, such as a boolean column, does not make sense.
 Each value in the index becomes a single row in the index, resulting in a huge row for all the false values, for example.
 Indexing a multitude of indexed columns having foo = true and foo = false is not useful.

 A query on an indexed column in a large cluster typically requires collating responses from multiple data partitions.
 The query response slows down as more machines are added to the cluster.
-You can avoid a performance hit when looking for a row in a large partition by narrowing the search, as shown in the next section.
+When looking for a row in a large partition, narrow the search to avoid query performance degradation.